-Tucked between Oregon, Washington, Montana and Wyoming, the Gem State combines rugged peaks and High Plains deserts.
-Sun Valley, in the central region, offers world-class skiing and year-round wilderness recreation.
-The lakeside resort towns of Coeur d’Alene and McCall are also winter wonderlands, but they also shine in the summertime with an endless array of outdoor activities.
+The Gem State combines rugged peaks and High Plains deserts.
+Sun Valley, in the central region, provides world-class skiing, year-round wilderness recreation and cultural events.
+The lakeside resort towns of Coeur d’Alene and McCall also offer an array of outdoor activities.

 Idaho’s climate is moderate, even in the winter, and any season is a good time to visit.